If I haven’t already said this to you yet, Happy New Year!

 You know what?
 I could probably read more, and I will if I have the time to do so.

-This book is really helping me to put things into perspective both in my life and in my business.
+Some of the stuff I’ve already read in this book is really helping me to put things into perspective, both in my life and in my business.
 I recommend it so far.

 What books are you currently reading, or plan to read this year?